Mahin07/Revenue-and-Profit-Dashboard-on-Excel/README.md

 ![image](https://github.com/user-attachments/assets/300f2b98-b87c-48dc-9bd7-d1a3d02ec682)

-⚙️ Macro Information
+⚙️ Macro Information:

-This workbook is **macro-enabled**.
+.xlsm workbook is **macro-enabled**.
 - Macros are included in **Sheets 4, 5, and 7**.
 - You’ll need to **adjust your macro security settings** to allow them to work on your PC.
 - For a safer version, a separate **`.xlsx` file** is uploaded (macros will be disabled in this version).

-🧠 Additional Notes
+🧠 Additional Notes:

 I’ve included both **basic and advanced Excel techniques**.
 The dataset is **AI-generated using ChatGPT**, and the challenges are compiled from **online sources and various references**.